Email FacebookTwitterMenu burgerClose thin

 Share

-Naming a trust as the beneficiary of your individual retirement account (IRA) is not terribly difficult — once you’ve established your trust, you simply list it as the beneficiary in the paperwork or online portal for your IRA.
-That said, it is a big decision, so make sure you know everything about what listing a trust as the beneficiary for your IRA actually means before you do it.
-The strategy gives you maximum control over the distribution of your assets after you die, but it requires careful planning.
-For help with your IRA or any other investing questions, consider working with a financial advisor.
+Naming a trust as the beneficiary of your individual retirement account (IRA) is not terribly difficult – once you’ve established your trust, you simply list it as the beneficiary in the paperwork or online portal for your IRA.
+That said, it is a big decision, so you’ll want to make sure you know everything about what listing a trust as the beneficiary of your IRA actually means before you do it.
+The strategy gives you maximum control over the distribution of your assets after you pass away, but it requires some careful planning.

 How to Name a Trust as an IRA Beneficiary